carolinelennartsson/Answers_Computing_in_cpp/README.md

 This repository contains:

-* solutions to exercises from the book "Guide to Scientific Computing in c++" by Joe Pitt-Francis and Jonathan Whiteley.
+* Solutions to exercises from the book "Guide to Scientific Computing in c++" by Joe Pitt-Francis and Jonathan Whiteley.
-* machine learning algorithms logistic regression and KNN
+* Machine learning algorithms logistic regression and KNN.